“Just a small town girl, living in a lonely world, taking the midnight train going anywhere” – Journey.

 So that you don’t forget to bring anything, get your free Camping Checklist

 Swimming is available in the natural swimming area.
 This beach offers a combination of sand and grass area to park your butt for the day.
 The grass area provides shade under the numerous trees and is a fantastic place for a picnic without having to drag the kiddies from the beach.
 Forgot your picnic?
 Not a problem.
 A food truck offering cold beverages and snacks is available on site in the beach area.
 The swimming area is safe for the entire family, but it is not patrolled, so parents, please be sure to keep an eye on your little ones.

 Boat rentals are available on site.
 Either rent a canoe, kayak, row boat or paddle board for a half day or a full day.
-Better yet, it you have your own bring it along.
+Better yet, if you have your own boat bring it along.
 It is important to note that Valens is a conservation area and motors are not permitted on the lake.

-For the avid hiker, Valens offers over 10 km. of trails, as well as a 300 meter boardwalk over the wetlands.
+For the avid hiker, Valens offers over 10 km. of trails, as well as a 300 meter boardwalk spanning over the wetlands.
 The terrain is easy and is easily navigated by the younger hiker, as well as those wishing to take a leisurely bike ride.